-If you’re a musician interested in studying and performing at Lynn, you will need to complete your applications and schedule your auditions.
+If you’re a musician interested in studying and performing at Lynn, you will need to complete your applications and schedule your audition.

 Curriculum & requirements

-All students accepted into the Conservatory of Music receive a free-tuition scholarship.
+All students accepted into the Conservatory of Music attend Lynn tuition-free.

 Learning doesn’t get more innovative than this.